 It has been an absolute privilege to have been Manager at Catholic Family Support Services for the past four years now.
 I grew up in Hawera in South Taranaki, and my family also lived in Marton and Taihape.
 I was the oldest of fifteen children.
 I entered the Catholic seminary on leaving school, and for two years studied toward the priesthood.
 However, I came to realise this was not for me, and instead ended up being a social worker.

 I have had a very privileged career, spending around forty years working in the helping profession.
 I have worked for around twenty years in a variety of social work and management positions at North Canterbury and Waikato Hospitals.
 I mainly worked in Mental health and Intellectual disability areas.
 I also worked in private practice for around fifteen years.
 I am married and have four adult children whom I am immensely proud of.
-I also now have three grandchildren.
+I also now have five grandchildren.

 Prior to coming to Hamilton in 2004, I worked for 20 years for a Research Organisation in Rotorua and was Management Assistant to two high level Managers.
 Since my move to Hamilton I was Executive Assistant to the Managing Director of a small manufacturing company.
 I have been working for Catholic Family Support services since November 2008.
 Since joining this organisation I have had diverse roles, starting as Receptionist/Personal Assistant and general administration duties.
 In 2009 I became a fully trained Budget Adviser and since then my role has progressed from Budget Coordinator to Team Leader Budget Services where I am coordinating the Building Financial Capability programme and supervising Financial Mentors.
 Our Contract with MSD enables us to reach people in the community who need guiding along their financial path to become financially secure.
 We talk to a number of community groups about financial management.
 My spare time is spent spending time with my partner and also I am Secretary of the Geyserland Cat Club, based in Rotorua, which uses my organising skills.